Our Biometric Banking Future

 Here's How Biometric Technology Is Transforming the Banking Industry

-Financial institutions are always prime targets for fraud, theft, and other malicious practices.
+Financial institutions are always prime targets for fraud, theft, and other malicious practices, making effective biometric identity authentication solutions a must.

 What’s changed?
 When the COVID-19 pandemic forced customers who typically visit a physical bank branch to conduct their sensitive business online, it left those customers newly vulnerable, protected only by traditional (and flawed) online security protocols like passwords and PINs.